gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 [materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/simple-traffic-generators.py](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/simple-traffic-generators.py)

 Steps:

 1. Run with a Linear Traffic Generator.
 2. Run with a Hybrid Traffic Generator.

 ---
 <!-- _class: two-col -->

-## 06-traffic-gen: Linear Traffic Generator: Looking at the Code
+## 06-traffic-gen: LinearGenerator: Looking at the Code

 Go to this section of the code on the right.